marizmelo/llm-cli/README.md

 # LLM CLI

-Multi-provider AI assistant for the command line supporting OpenAI, Anthropic Claude, Ollama, and more.
+LLM-CLI is a command-line AI assistant that's a fork of Gemini Cli.
+Unlike its predecessor, LLM-CLI is a multi-provider tool that supports Gemini, OpenAI, Anthropic Claude, Ollama, and more, making it a powerful agent for coding.
+This means you can now use all of Gemini Cli’s powerful features with your preferred large language model—whether it's running in the cloud or locally.

 ## Installation